andju/andju-know/docs/sport/cycling/south-lower-silesia.md

 You can also skip Polanica-Zdrój completely, making it a more relaxed [route](https://bikerouter.de/#map=10/50.3249/16.7500/standard&lonlats=16.655906,50.143425;16.665123,50.145933;16.632442,50.183778;16.65199,50.29648;16.63296,50.351103;16.652382,50.438013;16.740648,50.5121&profile=trekking) (59 km | 434 hm | -110 hm).

 ## Day 2: Bardo - Świdnica
 Reap the rewards of yesterdays hill climb and pick up speed on the first meters downhill.
-Afterwards the road follows mostly the [EuroVelo 9 - Baltic-Adriatic](https://en.eurovelo.com/ev9).
-Despite the big name, there are still almost no other cyclists.
+Afterwards follow the [EuroVelo 9 - Baltic-Adriatic](https://en.eurovelo.com/ev9) for most of the time.
+Despite the big name, there are almost no other cyclists.

 > [!warning] Around Ząbkowice Śląskie
 > Be careful when crossing the road 8 in the south!